Bank monitoring incentives under moral hazard and adverse selection: Optimal contracts

 So the investor will offer a contract which maximises \eqref{p utility shutdown} subject to the constraints

 Recalling the dynamics \eqref{dynamic ug}--\eqref{dynamic ubc}, we can rewrite the investor's maximisation problem as follows

 where

 \begin{Remark} We will use the notation $U^{b,c}(\theta^g,D^g)$ for the value function that the bad bank gets if she does not reveal her true type and accepts the contract designed for the good bank.
-We make a distinction between this process and $U^b(\theta^b,D^b)$, which corresponds to the value function that the bad bank obtain if she accepts the contract designed for her by the investor.
+We make a distinction between this process and $U^b(\theta^b,D^b)$, which corresponds to the value function that the bad bank obtains if she accepts the contract designed for her by the investor.
 We make the same distinction between the associated processes $h^{1,b,c}(\theta,D)$, $h^{2,b,c}(\theta,D)$ and $h^{1,b}(\theta,D)$, $h^{2,b}(\theta,D)$. \end{Remark}

 As in the previous section, we will define a simple set of contracts and consider the value functions of the agents as diffussion processes controlled by $(D,\theta,h^{1,g},h^{2,g},h^{1,b,c},h^{2,b,c})$.
-As explained before, by doing so we will look at a larger class of "contracts".
-Nonetheless, we will prove later that under reasonable assumption the solution of the problem we consider do coincide with the optimal shutdown contract.
+As explained before, by doing so we do not look at a larger class of "contracts".